-- 1 1/2 lbs. fingerling potatoes, sliced in half
+- 1 1/2 lbs. fingerling potatoes (or yellow baby potatoes)

 - 4 small radishes (about ½ cup sliced), thinly sliced

-- 1 cup sugar snap peas, sliced thinly on a bias
+- 1 cup snow peas or sugar snap peas, sliced into thirds

 - 2 tbsp fresh mint